Common questions about the methodology, data, and what the score means.

 We check EDGAR daily for new 10-K filings.
 When a tracked company files, we process it and update the score within 24 hours.
 Pro subscribers get an email alert when this happens.

-Everything in Free, plus: email alerts when a company you follow files a new 10-K with an elevated score, a portfolio watchlist to track any ticker, CSV export for your own models, and API access for programmatic queries.
+Everything in Free, plus: email alerts when a company you follow files a new 10-K with an elevated score, a watchlist for up to 40 tickers, CSV export for your own models, and API access for programmatic queries.

 See the pricing page for current rates.